gde-codelabs/gde-codelabs.github.io/exampleSite/content/posts/how-to-build-cpuopt-tfserving.md

 {{< step label="Overview" duration="1:00" >}}

 This codelab shows you how to build a CPU optimized custom TensorFlow Serving Docker image with your own TensorFlow model.
-With this, you will have a better performant TensorFlow deployment depending on the currently available CPU platform.
+With this, you will have a better performant TensorFlow deployment depending on the currently available CPU platform. asdf

 ## **What you'll learn**
 - How to build CPU optimized TensorFlow Core Docker image